Privacy policy

 A browser should support the following minimum sizes:

-- A total of at least 3000 cookies should be able to be saved
+- A minimum of 3000 cookies should be able to be stored in total

 These cookies are necessary to ensure basic functions of the website.
-For example, these cookies are needed if a user puts a product in the shopping cart, then continues surfing on other pages and only goes to the checkout later.
-These cookies do not delete the shopping cart, even if the user closes their browser window.
+For example, these cookies are needed when a user adds a product to the shopping cart, then continues browsing on other pages and only goes to the checkout later.
+These cookies prevent the shopping cart from being deleted even if the user closes their browser window.

 Functional cookies

 These cookies collect information about user behavior and whether the user receives any error messages.
-In addition, these cookies are also used to measure the loading time and behavior of the website in different browsers.
+In addition, these cookies are also used to measure the loading time and the behavior of the website on different browsers.

-These cookies ensure a better user experience.
-For example, entered locations, font sizes or form data are saved.
+These cookies ensure better user-friendliness.
+For example, entered locations, font sizes, or form data are stored.

 Advertising cookies

 These cookies are also called targeting cookies.
-They are used to provide the user with individually tailored advertising.
-This can be very useful, but also very annoying.
+They are used to deliver individually tailored advertising to the user.
+This can be very convenient, but also very annoying.

-Usually, when you visit a website for the first time, you will be asked which of these types of cookies you would like to allow.
-And of course this decision is also stored in a cookie.
+Usually, when you visit a website for the first time, you will be asked which of these types of cookies you want to allow.
+And of course, this decision is also stored in a cookie.

 How can I delete cookies?

-- Firefox: Clear cookies to remove data websites have placed on your computer
+Clear cookies in Firefox to remove data that websites have stored on your computer

-The procedure differs depending on the browser.
-It is best to search the instructions in Google with the search term “delete cookies Chrome” or “disable cookies Chrome” in case of a Chrome browser or replace the word “Chrome” with the name of your browser, e.g. Edge, Firefox, Safari.
+If you do not want to have any cookies in principle, you can set up your browser to always inform you when a cookie is to be set.
+This way, you can decide for each individual cookie whether to allow it or not.
+The procedure varies depending on the browser.
+It is best to search for the instructions on Google using the search term "delete cookies Chrome" or "disable cookies Chrome" in the case of a Chrome browser, or replace the word "Chrome" with the name of your browser, e.g. Edge, Firefox, Safari.

 What about my data protection?

-The so-called “Cookie Guidelines” have been in place since 2009.
-It states that the storage of cookies requires your consent.
-Within the EU countries, however, there are still very different reactions to these directives.
-In Germany, the cookie guidelines have not been implemented as national law.
-Instead, this guideline was largely implemented in Section 15 (3) of the Telemedia Act (TMG).
+Since 2009, there have been the so-called "Cookie Guidelines".
+It is stipulated that storing cookies requires your consent.
+However, there are still very different reactions to these guidelines within the EU countries.
+In Germany, the Cookie Guidelines were not implemented as national law.
+Instead, the implementation of this guideline was largely carried out in § 15 para.
+3 of the Telemedia Act (TMG).

-If you want to know more about cookies and are not afraid of technical documentation, we recommend https://tools.ietf.org/html/rfc6265, the Internet Engineering Task Force (IETF) Request for Comments called “HTTP State Management Mechanism”.
+If you want to learn more about cookies and don't shy away from technical documentation, we recommend https://tools.ietf.org/html/rfc6265The Request for Comments of the Internet Engineering Task Force (IETF) called "HTTP State Management Mechanism".

 STORAGE OF PERSONAL DATA

-Personal data that you transmit to us electronically on this website, such as name, e-mail address, address or other personal information when submitting a form or comments on the blog, will be stored by us together with the time and the IP Address used only for the purpose stated, kept safe and not passed on to third parties.
+Personal data that you transmit to us electronically on this website, such as name, email address, address, or other personal information as part of submitting a form or comments on the blog, will be used by us only for the specified purpose, securely stored along with the time and IP address, and will not be disclosed to third parties.

-We therefore only use your personal data for communication with those visitors who expressly request contact and for the processing of the services and products offered on this website.
-We do not pass on your personal data without your consent, but we cannot rule out that this data will be viewed in the event of illegal behavior.
+We only use your personal data for communication with those visitors who explicitly wish to be contacted and for the processing of the services and products offered on this website.
+We do not pass on your personal data without consent, but we cannot rule out that this data may be viewed in the event of unlawful behavior.

-If you send us personal data by e-mail - thus outside of this website - we cannot guarantee a secure transmission and the protection of your data.
-We recommend that you never send confidential data unencrypted by e-mail.
+If you send us personal data via email - thus apart from this website - we cannot guarantee a secure transmission and protection of your data.
+We recommend that you never transmit confidential data unencrypted via email.

-According to Article 6 paragraph 1 a GDPR (lawfulness of processing), the legal basis is that you give us your consent to process the data you have entered.
-You can revoke this consent at any time - an informal e-mail is sufficient, you will find our contact details in the imprint.
+The legal basis exists according to Artikel 6 Absatz 1 a DSGVO The lawfulness of the processing lies in you giving us consent to process the data you have entered.
+You can revoke this consent at any time - a simple email is sufficient, you can find our contact details in the imprint.

-According to the provisions of the GDPR, you have the following rights:
+According to the provisions of the GDPR, you are generally entitled to the following rights:

 - Right to rectification (Article 16 GDPR)